MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/about/work_in_progress.md

 This fails because ASP.NET 4.5 doesn't run in a container.

 ** Work Around: **
+Instead, install the Web-Server role to use IIS.
 ASP 5.0 does work.
-Instead, install the Web-Server role.

 ``` PowerShell
 Enable-WindowsOptionalFeature -Online -FeatureName Web-Server